jamiewilbraham/azure-docs/articles/cognitive-services/Speech/API-Reference-REST/websocketprotocol.md

 The *Authorization* header must contain a JSON Web Token (JWT) access token.

-For information about how to subscribe and obtain API keys that are used to retrieve valid JWT access tokens, see the [Cognitive Services subscription](https://azure.microsoft.com/try/cognitive-services/) page.
+For information about how to subscribe and obtain API keys that are used to retrieve valid JWT access tokens, see the [Cognitive Research Technologies subscription](https://azure.microsoft.com/try/cognitive-services/) page.

 The API key is passed to the token service.
 For example: